Lyster-01/phase1-project/README.md

  ## OVERVIEW
 our company is expanding in to new industries to diversify its portfolio.
 Specifically, they are interested in purchasing and operating airplanes for commercial and private enterprise  which will be a key step in our growth strategy.
 To align this expansion with our strategic goals, we will rely on data-driven insights to inform our decisions.
 A thorough risk assessment will be carried out using aviation accident data spanning from 1993 to 2023.
 The analysis aims to identify aircraft models and makes with a higher likelihood of severe accidents or operational failures, determine locations that pose higher risks for aircraft operations, and assess the optimal number of engines required for stable and safe flights.
+## DATA UNDERSTANDING.
+The NTSB aviation accident database contains information from 1962 and later about civil aviation accidents and selected incidents within the United States, its territories and possessions, and in international waters.
+This dataset drawn from kaggle initially had 33 columns and 88889 rows.The dataset provides insights into trends of accidents and incidents across different aircraft types , locations  among other key attributes.
+This dataset is important for investigating safety concerns,potential areas for risk mitigation in aviation operations.

+ ## DATA CLEANING:
+The Python libaries imported for analysis were matplotlib,pandas and numpy.
+The data was cleaned using the Visual Studio code editor.Below were the steps followed for data cleaning

+ -Importing the relevant python libraries.
+ -Loading and reading the CSV file.
+ -Inspecting and understanding the data.
+ -Data Cleaning.
+ -Checked for erroneous values
+ -Dropped all the irrelevant columns and those that had alot of missing values -Filled in  the missing values for both the numerical columns  and categorical columns.
+ -Then we stripped all the white spaces.
+ -Removed the '.' in the column names and replaced with '_' -Added a few other columns
+ After the above steps the cleaned data was saved to a csv file.

  ## BUSINESS UNDERSTANDING
 Our company is expanding into the aviation industry, seeking to purchase and operate aircraft for both commercial and private enterprises.
 To ensure this venture is both safe , we need to assess the risks associated with different aircraft models, operational environments, and structural designs.
 Specifically, the objectives of this analysis are to: